Konain-Raza/Quote-Quirk/README.md

 - Select one or more categories from the dropdown menu.
 - Click on the "Generate Quote" button to fetch and display a random quote based on the selected categories.
 - Click on the "Copy Quote" button to copy the displayed quote to the clipboard.

+## Deployed Website

+The project is deployed and can be accessed [here](https://randomquotes-generator.vercel.app/).

 ## Technologies Used